fieldtrip/website/workshop/nigeria2025.md

 - synchronisation and triggers (lecture by Robert)
 - synchronisation and triggers (demonstration)
 - where to get EEG data (lecture by Robert)
+- what software to use for EEG analysis (lecture by Robert)
+- Using MATLAB online (a few instructions by Robert)
 - how to analyze EEG data (lecture by Robert)
 - lunch
 - preprocessing of EEG (lecture by Robert)